The Cohen--Lyndon property in non-metric small-cancellation: Appendix: the C(4)-T(4) and C(3)-T(6) cases by Macarena Arenas and Karol Duda

 \begin{claim} Let $\mathcal{X}(P)$ be the presentation complex associated to a $C(4)$--$T(4)$ small-cancellation presentation $P$, let $V=\{v_j\}_{j \in \naturals}$ be the vertices of its structure graph $\Lambda$, and for each $v_j \in V$, let $X_{v_j}$ be the corresponding element of $\mathcal{U}$.
 Let $A_\beta$ be an annular diagram in $\widetilde{\mathcal{X}(P)}$ collaring a reduced disc diagram $D_\beta$ so that $\partial D_\beta= D_\beta\cap A_\beta=\beta$, and finally, let $X_{v_{k_0}}$ be the maximal element in the ordering of Definition~\ref{def:order} corresponding to the boundary of a $2$-cell in $A_\beta$.
 Then $\partial S < X_{v_{k_0}}$ for every shell $S$ in $D_\beta$. \end{claim}

-\begin{myproof} The proof is basically identical to that of Claim~\ref{clm:final}, except that we substitute Lemma~\ref{lem:c6cont}, Lemma~\ref{clm:helly}, and Lemma~\ref{clm:maxints} with their $C(4)-T(4)$ analogues -- Lemma~\ref{lem:c4t4cont}, Lemma~\ref{clm:hellyc4t4}, and Lemma~\ref{clm:maxintsc4t4}.
-Note that the key small-cancellation point of the argument is that in a reduced disc diagram $D \rightarrow \mathcal{X}(P)$, the outerpath of a shell cannot be a single piece, and this is also true for $1$-shells and $2$-shells in the present case, as well for the case of $D$ being a single cell. \end{myproof}
+\begin{myproof} The proof is analogous to that of Claim~\ref{clm:final}, except that we substitute Lemma~\ref{lem:c6cont}, Lemma~\ref{clm:helly}, Lemma~\ref{clm:maxints}, and Lemma~\ref{lem:hellyimpliesniceunion} with their $C(4)-T(4)$ analogues -- Lemma~\ref{lem:c4t4cont}, Lemma~\ref{clm:hellyc4t4}, Lemma~\ref{clm:maxintsc4t4},and Lemma~\ref{lem:hellyimpliesniceunion4}.
+The key small-cancellation point of the argument is that in a reduced disc diagram $D \rightarrow \mathcal{X}(P)$, the outerpath of a shell cannot be a single piece, and this is also true for $1$-shells and $2$-shells in the present case, as well as in the case of $D$ being one cell. \end{myproof}

 Finally, the $C(4)-T(4)$ version of Theorem~\ref{thm:CLC6intro} follows verbatim from the proof of Theorem~\ref{thm:CLC6} once we have the analogue of Lemma \ref{clm:contractibleinduction}.